AkowanNathanael/python/README.md

 ## This repository is made up three files

 > 1. Temperature apps .py [Coverts celsius to Farenheit]
-> 2. Simple textlike Editor [bugs will soon be corrected]
+> 2. Simple textlike Editor [bugs will soon be fixed]
 > 3. Date of brith calculator